Share

 For a long time, progress was treated as mechanical.

+Better tools.
 Faster systems.
-Better tools.
 More output.

 Love as a Stabilizing Force